weltenwort/kibana-plan-context-filter/README.md

 ## Possible Solutions

-* [Solution 1](./solution-candidates/candidate-1.md): Apply a subset of filter from Discover after switching
+* [Solution 1](./solution-candidates/candidate-1.md): Apply a subset of filters from Discover when switching
 * [Solution 2](./solution-candidates/candidate-2.md): Create a filter based on a field selected by the user when switching
 * [Solution 3](./solution-candidates/candidate-3.md): Create a filter based on